TeYuanLiu/teyuanliu.github.io/content/blog/zola.md

 highlight_code = true
 ```

-Below is a list of some supported languages and their short names.
+Below is a list of supported languages and their short-names.

 -   Shell: sh
 -   Bourne Again Shell (bash): bash